How to Look after Your Self, your family, and other pets when you have had to say goodbye

 When a person you love dies, it is natural to feel regret, express despair, and expect family and friends to provide understanding and comfort.

-Unfortunately, you do not always get this comprehension when a pet dies.
-Some people still do not understand how fundamental creatures can maintain people’s lifestyles, and some may not comprehend why you are thinking over”just a puppy .”
+Unfortunately, you do not always get this comprehension when a dead dog.
+Some people still do not understand how fundamental creatures can maintain people’s lifestyles & I miss my dog, and some may not comprehend why you are thinking over”just a puppy .”

 Members of the family